rationaldom/rationaldom.github.io/library/library.md

 1. "The New Bottoming Book", Dossie Easton and Janet W. Hardy, greenery press, 2001
 1. "The New Topping Book",  Dossie Easton and Janet W. Hardy, greenery press, 2003

-### FemDom
+## FemDom
-1. "Miss Abernathy's Concise Slave Training Manual", Christina Abernathy, (greenery press), 1996
+1. *Miss Abernathy's Concise Slave Training Manual*, Christina Abernathy, (greenery press), 1996
-1. "Training with Miss Abernathy: A workbook for erotic slaves and their owners", Christina Abernathy, greenery press, 1998
+1. *Training with Miss Abernathy: A workbook for erotic slaves and their owners*, Christina Abernathy, greenery press, 1998
-1. "The Mistress Manual : A good girl's guide to female dominance", Mistress Lorelei Powers greenery press, 2000
+1. *The Mistress Manual : A good girl's guide to female dominance*, Mistress Lorelei Powers greenery press, 2000
-1. "Tips and Tricks for KeyHolders: An Addendum to 'a Keyholders Handbook'", Georgia Ivey Green, Self Published, 2014
+1. *Tips and Tricks for KeyHolders: An Addendum to 'a Keyholders Handbook'*, Georgia Ivey Green, Self Published, 2014
-1. "Sex Tips from a Dominatrix", Patricia Payne, Harper Collins Publishers, 1999
+1. *Sex Tips from a Dominatrix*, Patricia Payne, Harper Collins Publishers, 1999 (Reviews)[#sex-tips-from-a-Dominatrix]

-### Rope and Shibari
+## Rope and Shibari
 1. "Shibari Safety", [VoudouRopes](https://anastasiamif.wixsite.com/mysite), Lecture notes, reprinted by permission, 2020
 1. "The Restraint of Animals", John R. Leahy and Pat Barrow, Cornell Campus Store Inc., 1953
 1. "The Directory of Knots", John Shaw, Chartwell Books, Inc., 2003
 1. "The Seductive Art of Japanese Bondage", [Midori](http://www.ranshin.com), greenery press, 2001

-### Fiction
+## Fiction
 1. "The Olympia Reader", Maurice Girodias Ed., Grove Press Inc., 2nd printing 1965 Excerpts from Classic Erotica. e.g. Fanny Hill, Story of O, Justine, My Life and Loves, Candy, Naked Lunch, The Soft Machine, Sexus, Our Lady of the Flowers, etc.

+### Reviews

+<a id='sex-tips-from-a-Dominatrix'></a>
+1. *Sex Tips from a Dominatrix* reviewed by BadDadditude